 Amir Salaree is a fifth-year student, working on observational and computational aspects of tsunami generation and propagation.Nooshin Saloor is a third-year student, who is working on seismic source quantification poblems.

 Lisa M. Stewart was my Ph.D. student at Yale from 1978 to 1983.
-Her thesis, "Strain release along mid-ocean ridge transform faults", dealt with the questions of slow earthquakes along transform segments of the Mid-Oceanic Ridge.
+Her thesis, "Strain release along mid-ocean ridge transform faults", dealt with the question of slow earthquakes along transform segments of the Mid-Oceanic Ridge system.
 After a year of post-doc with Don Forsyth at Brown University, she joined Schlumberger-Doll Research.

 Paul R. Lundgren worked on body-wave modeling in subduction zones.
 He defended his thesis entitled "Rupture characteristics of complex earthquakes" in the Summer of 1988.
 Paul then spent one year as a NATO post-doctoral fellow at the Istituto Nazionale di Geofisica in Rome, working with Domenico Giardini, and then joined the Jet Propulsion Laboratory in Pasadena, California, where he works in the Earth Dynamics Program.

 Michael E. Wysession spent the years 1986-1991 at Northwestern.
 Besides his dissertation, entitled "Diffracted seismic waves and the dynamics of the core-mantle boundary", Michael also worked on the compilation of intraplate seismicity in the Pacific Basin.
 After graduation, Michael joined Washington University in Saint Louis, where he is now a Full Professor.